Lurker00/DX200-USB-Audio-Release/README.md

 **Known problem:** During playback of tracks with 44.1KHz sampling rate, short cracking noise may appear time to time, with several seconds, or even minutes, in between.
 The reason is still unknown, and there is no a way to avoid it.
 It happens with all the players tested, and does not happen with any other sample rate, including DSD.
 A workaround for 16/44.1 recordings is to use any player with playback via Android: it does not affect the quality ([the proof](https://github.com/Lurker00/DX200-firmware/blob/master/tools/README.md#tracks-to-test-bit-perfect-playback)).

+# Settings
+* ***Acquire WakeLock*** - prevents the device to go to sleep mode, while the interface is active.
+Without ***Smart release of WakeLock***, you have to stop the interface manually to let the device sleep.
+* ***Smart release of WakeLock*** - checks for music playback in a supported application, and releases the wakelock after ***Idle Timeout*** period of detected inactivity.
+* ***Idle Timeout*** - number of seconds of inactivity of a supported application, after which the wakelock is released.
+* ***Active player*** - choose the music player application that you currently use most of time, even if you have only one USB Audio compatible player.
+If there are more than one recognized players, the application hides other players (they are still installed, and their data is kept!), and, on USB device attached event, grants access to the USB device without questions and launches the player chosen.
+This eliminates possible conflicts and simplifies the use.
+If you want all your players back, select *I'll control it myself!* and tap OK.
+* ***Filter media buttons*** tries to hook Play/Pause, Next, Previous buttons, and filters out short (less than 100 ms) presses of Play/Pause button, but only if the ***Active player*** is set.
+Then it forwards events to the ***Active player***.
+It also prevents Play/Pause to work when the USB interface is temporary down.
+It helps if you experience a problem with phantom Play/Pause presses (some people do).
+* ***Beep on USB Audio detached*** beeps if the USB interface has been detached, and the screen is turned off.
+It is useful to know that ***Idle timeout*** has been expired, and you need to turn screen on for a moment to continue listening.
+* ***Battery saver*** - turns on Android Battery Saver mode when the interface is active.
+It does not actually save much battery, because the main consumers are DAC and amp.
+But it does reduce background activity of Android and Google stuff.
+In addition to the basic Android functionality, it stops 4 out of 8 CPU kernels, and stops Media Scanner.
+USB Audio detects when Inyernet connection becomes active and turns this mode off, to let apps to use Internet, and turns it back off on disconnect from Internet.
+* ***Autostart*** - turn on to start the interface on application launch, without the need to push _Start_ button.
+* ***Hide MangoPlayer*** just hides MangoPlayer away from the desktop, like it is not installed.
+Recommended if you don't actually use it.

+***Active player*** lists the currently installed supported applications.
+The items marked with asterisk (\*) are visible.
+If you have an application you want to be supported, please let me know!

 ## History of public releases
 **1.1.44** - only available in [custom firmware builds](https://github.com/Lurker00/DX200-firmware) starting from 2.3.125L1:
 * Start/Stop button in the notification bar, to control from the lock screen.